Have you heard about Google Page Experience?

 While there are some nuances to Google’s latest planned updates, we are familiar with the seven “Core Ranking Signals,” the first 3 of which are considered Core Web Vitals:

-Want to make sure you’re in full compliance with Google’s new Page Experience standards?
+Want to make sure you’re in full compliance with Google’s new page experience metrics standards?

 Your best bet is to take a phased approach.